legal resources necessary to hold negligent facilities accountable.

 According to state investigators, “the facility did not always ensure that they implemented their written policies and procedures about Abuse and Neglect Prohibition by properly screening all employees.
 The facility did not ensure that a complete background check was needed every four years for [one staff member].”

 The investigator stated that “the facility did not ensure that a complete background check was done on seven of eight potential employees.
 The facility did not obtain an Integrated Background Information Systems (IBIS) Letter for the employees.”

 The facility “did not ensure each resident received care planned assistive devices related to falls.”
 In one incident, a resident “who was assessed as a high risk for falls was observed in bed” without “her EZ mat on the floor next to her bed and her wheelchair in her room.”

 Surveyors observed the resident on multiple occasions over four days “with her wheelchair in her room.”
 A review of the resident’s Plan of Care contains an intervention to remove the resident’s wheelchair “from her room to decrease the risk of falls with injuries.”

 Do you believe that your loved one has suffered harm through mistreatment while living at Bay at Sheridan Health and Rehabilitation?
 Contact the Wisconsin nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Kenosha County victims of abuse and neglect in all areas including Kenosha.

-Our law firm does not charge for case evaluations and consultations.
+Our network of attorneys does not charge for case evaluations and consultations.
 Also, we provide a 100% “No Win/No-Fee” Guarantee.
 This promise means we will postpone all of your payments for legal services until after we have secured financial recovery on your behalf.
 All information you share with our law offices will remain confidential.